naranjita11/asteroids-neos/README.md

 - npm start

 **Next steps**:
-I focussed on the happy path but next steps and things to improve are:
 - have the end date date-picker know about the start date that has been entered
-- error messaging to the user if the range limit is exceeded
-- refactoring into smaller and more reusable components
 - add pagination to the table listing

 **Screenshot**: